Post Budget Update: Agricultural Property Relief banner

 This put many family farms at risk, as farmers may have been forced to sell off assets and break up the family farm in order to cover Inheritance Tax bills.

-Following lobbying from the sector - including NFU Cymru, of which JCP Solicitors is a Legal Panel Firm for Mid and South Wales– there have been some changes announced in the 2025 Autumn Budget.
+Sector lobbying – including efforts from NFU Cymru, of which JCP Solicitors is a Panel Member – seems to have coincided with some changes announced in the 2025 Autumn Budget, and, a further change announced in late December 2025.

 How Does This Impact You?

-This change means that married couples can leave all their assets to their spouse on first death, and when the farm is then passed down to the next generation upon second death, those inheriting the farm will have £2million of APR/BPR assets qualifying tax-free as they can claim both deceased’s tax relief.
+This change means that spouses can leave all their assets to their spouse on first death, and when the farm is then passed down to the next generation upon second death, those inheriting the farm will have £5million of APR/BPR assets qualifying tax-free as they can claim both deceased’s tax relief.

 What Does The Sector Think?